 The Illinois Secretary of State will provide you with a Log In ID and Password that will allow you to visit the databases and give them a test run to see if there is material of interest to you.
 If you find a database of interest that your local library is currently not subscribing to you can then provide your input to that library to see if the database access can be obtained by that library for ongoing use.

-Many of the databases within this list are databases our library currently subscribes to.
-Many of the databases on the surface are named in a manner that would make you wonder how it got categorized as a genealogy type database! e.g. “Visual Thesaurus”.
-But, nonetheless, it is in the list of 29 databases.
+Some of the databases within this list are databases our library currently subscribes to such as Fold3, Historical Chicago Tribune, Historical New York Times, and Newspaper Archive.com.
+Many of the databases on the surface are named in a manner that would make you wonder how it got categorized as a genealogy type database! e.g. “Films on Demand”.
+But, nonetheless, it is in the list of 32 databases.
 Many seem to be more “pure” history databases and not so much genealogy databases as we are more familiar with.
 But at least the “subject” category narrows down your choices over and above the hundreds of databases made available overall.

 You also have access to the hundreds of other databases available during the trial, not just the genealogy databases.
 The list of databases will be presented to you in alphabetical order by name (Product).
 You can also look at the list by “Company” or “Library Type” or by “Subject” as I did to find the Local History and Genealogy Databases. ( I recommend using the “Subject” method to find databases of interest within a subject category.)